-A silhouette of the early twentieth century warship is markedly noticeable in Petrogradskaya embankment of St. Petersburg.
+A silhouette of this early twentieth century warship is noticeable at the Petrogradskaya embankment in St. Petersburg.
 It is a unique monument of the history of Russia and its Navy, a museum ship – the legendary cruiser Aurora.

 Having joined the fleet of warships of the Russian Imperial Navy in 1903, the cruiser honourably carried the flag of St. Andrew and subsequently - the Naval flag of the USSR - across many seas and oceans of the world.

-The cruiser Aurora is a participant of the 2nd Pacific Squadron march to the Far East, unprecedented in the world history, a witness of the Battle of Tsushima on May 14-15, 1905, tragic for the Russian Navy, a member of the First World War in the Baltic Sea and a defender of Leningrad in the years of the Great Patriotic War.
+The cruiser Aurora is a participant of the 2nd Pacific Squadron march to the Far East, an event unprecedented in world history It was a witness of the Battle of Tsushima on May 14-15, 1905, a tragedy for the Russian Navy In addition, it served in the First World War in the Baltic Sea and was a defender of Leningrad in the years of the Great Patriotic War.

-The ship, after healing the war wounds, was placed for eternal moorage at Petrogradskaya embankment in 1948, opposite Leningrad Nakhimov Naval School instituted four years earlier.
+The ship, after healing its war wounds, was placed for eternal moorage at Petrogradskaya embankment in 1948, opposite Leningrad Nakhimov Naval School founded four years earlier.
 The Aurora became a training base for the college cadets.
-The future naval officers received basic maritime skills there.
+The future naval officers received basic maritime training there.
 In 1950, a ship museum was set up on the cruiser.
 On July 5, 1956, in accordance with a directive of the Commander-In-Chief of the Navy, a branch of the Central Naval Museum was set up on the Aurora.
 The first head of the branch was an honoured naval officer, Captain 2nd Rank, B.V.
-Burkovsky who supervised the work of the museum for more than twenty years.
+Burkovsky, who supervised the work of the museum for more than twenty years.

 The inclusion of Cruiser Aurora in the Golden Book of St. Petersburg as a historical monument of the maritime capital of Russia and the Navy was a sign of well-deserved appreciation of the legendary ship.
 The cruiser Aurora is included in the International Association of Museum Ships.